ForsakenIdol/website-v3/README.md

 ```
 5. Wait a few minutes.
 Done!

+## For Domains External to Route53

+a.
+Create the hosted zone in Route53.
+b.
+Take the NS entries and populate them as custom nameservers.
+Leave the SOA entry alone.
+c.
+Follow the steps in **HTTPS Process** above.

 ## Framework Stack

 There will be 4 main components to my website and each component will serve a different purpose.
 In terms of the development phases, this will also serve as the order in which each component should be designed, from 1 to 4.